tieoneease/taiwan-dc/index.md

   2. Unlimited 3G
     - Can be purchased at any ChungHwa telecom.
-    - Ask for 3G 吃到飽.
+    - Ask for 3G 吃到飽 (all you can eat).
     - This was extremely helpful for navigating, translating, looking things up.
     - It was about $33 for a month for me, I'm not sure what the pricing is for less than a week.